hervenivon/dotfiles/README.md

 1. Execute the bootstraping script: `$> sh ./bootstrap.sh`
 1. Open `iTerm2` and follow the bellow instructions to finish the setup (color theme and fonts)

+### Accept license agreement for Xcode

+You'll have to accept the license agreement after the Xcode installation.
+It will be triggered after the first `git pull`.

 ### Security alerts

-Apple security prevents certain applications to be opened after an installation from Internet.
+Apple security prevents certain applications to be opened after an installation from `brew` or Internet.

 You might see the following